ID717 PRODUCT-SERVICE SYSTEMS FOR SUSTAINABLE SOLUTIONS

 Course Content

-Interdisciplinary team work to develop product-service systems as sustainable solutions for present and future needs.
-The relationship between industry/industrial design practice and sustainability/sustainable development; prevention/mitigation of environmental problems in industrial design profession; dematerialization of production and consumption; shift in design thinking from ´products´to ´solutions´; product-service systems; providing sustainable solutions through product-service systems; concept generation, scenario building and strategy development for sustainable product-service systems.
+Interdisciplinary teamwork for developing product-service systems as sustainable solutions for current and future needs.
+Examining the relationship between industrial design practice and sustainable development considering issues such as prevention and mitigation of environmental problems, dematerialization of production and consumption, and the shift from product-based to solution-oriented design.
+Exploring product-service systems through concept generation, scenario building, and strategy development for sustainable outcomes.

 Course Learning Outcomes